avapolzin/avapolzin.github.io/_projects/quench_list.md

 Since there are still relatively few candidate quenched, isolated dwarf galaxies known, this is a way to keep track and easily compare their properties.

 Please look at the references linked in the table for extended discussion of these galaxies and their properties.
-The physical and chemical parameters listed here are derived in a different ways from different data, so though every effort is made to show values consistently, rigorous one-to-one comparison will require understanding the nuance of each individual measurement and approach to analysis.
+The physical and chemical parameters listed here are derived in different ways from different data, so though every effort is made to show values consistently, rigorous one-to-one comparison will require understanding the nuance of each individual measurement and approach to analysis.

 As addressed in greater detail in [Polzin et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...914L..23P/abstract){:target="_blank"}, the non-backsplash quiescent field dwarfs share common characteristics including young (\~ 1 Gyr) stellar populations and low (10<sup>6</sup> - 10<sup>7</sup> M<sub>⊙</sub>) stellar masses, pointing to similar physical mechanisms informing the cessation of star formation in each case.